Anti-Fraud Best Practices for Document Processing Teams

 Training Staff to Recognise Fraud Indicators

 Training is the single most cost-effective anti-fraud investment.
-Research by CIFAS (the UK's fraud prevention service) shows that organisations with quarterly fraud awareness training detect 60% more fraudulent documents than those relying solely on annual refreshers.
+Organisations with quarterly fraud awareness training detect significantly more fraudulent documents than those relying solely on annual refreshers.

 Effective training uses practical exercises.
 Mixing genuine and forged documents in timed exercises develops the visual acuity that no amount of theory can replace.
 After each exercise, debrief sessions explaining why each forgery was detectable reinforce the learning.